William Fellowes Morgan Sr.: Early life

 Morgan was born in Clifton, Staten Island on September 24, 1860, and was named after his maternal grandfather.
 He was a son of "eminent banker" David Pierce Morgan (1831–1886) and Caroline (née Fellowes) Morgan (1832–1914).
 Among his siblings was Clara Hewitt Morgan, David Percy Morgan (treasurer of American Sugar Refining Company, brother-in-law of Herbert Parsons and son-in-law of John Edward Parsons), Alice Morgan (wife of diplomat John Ridgeley Carter and mother of Mildred, Countess of Gosford and Bernard Carter), and Lewis Henry Morgan.
 His parents moved to Paris in 1879 and lived there until 1883 before returning to the United States and living in Washington, D.C., until his death in 1886.

 His paternal grandparents were Amos Morgan and Betsy (née Jennings) Morgan.
 Through his sister Alice, he was uncle to Mildred, Countess of Gosford, the wife of Archibald Acheson, 5th Earl of Gosford.
 His maternal grandparents were William Fellowes and Caroline (née Davis) Fellowes, who lived in Louisville, Kentucky, but moved north to Staten Island.
 His maternal uncle, Cornelius Fellowes, was the second husband of Caroline Suydam Whitney.

 After completing preparatory studies at St. Paul's School in Concord, New Hampshire, he spent some time in England playing rugby.
-When he returned to the U.S., he attended Columbia University, where he graduated in 1880, followed four years later from the Columbia School of Mines.
+When he returned to the U.S., he attended Columbia University, where he was a member of the Philolexian Society.

+He graduated in 1880, and four years later graduated from the Columbia School of Mines.
 While at Columbia, he became friends with future governor of New York and President of the United States Theodore Roosevelt.
 In the election of 1883, when 24 year old Roosevelt was running for reelection to the New York Assembly, Roosevelt asked Morgan to supervise a polling place at 733 7th Avenue to prevent voter fraud.
 He called a "doubtful district."